AlexWhut/AlexWhut/README.md

 <h2 align="left">Hi 👋!
-My name is Alex and I'm a Software Developer | IT & Networking Professional, from Colombia CO.</h2>
+My name is Alex and I'm a Software Developer | IT & Networking Professional </h2>

 ###